Netflix donates benches to local councils in ‘After Life’ mental health scheme

 The benches can be found in various locations, including Bath, Birmingham, Bristol, Cardiff, Edinburgh, Falmouth, Glasgow, Liverpool, London, Manchester, Minehead, Newcastle, Nottingham, Surrey Heath and Taunton.
 You can check out the full list below.

-Created by Ricky Gervais and set in Tambury, After Life stars the comedian as local newspaper journalist Tony as he contends with intense grief following the death of his wife.
+Created by Ricky Gervais and set in the fictional town of Tambury, After Life stars the comedian as local newspaper journalist Tony as he contends with intense grief following the death of his wife.
 Throughout the series, Tony is seen sitting on a bench reflecting on his loss.

 In a statement, Gervais said: “We hope the benches will create a lasting legacy for After Life, as well as become a place for people to visit, and we are thrilled to be associated with Calm and the great work they do.”